MERS

 How can MERS be prevented?

-A vaccine to prevent MERS is not currently available.
+Unlike COVID-19, a vaccine to prevent MERS is not currently available.
 People should follow these tips to help prevent respiratory illnesses of any kind:

-• Wash your hands often with soap and water for 20 seconds, and help young children do the same.
+• Wash your hands often with soap and water for at least 20 seconds, and help young children do the same.
 If soap and water are not available, use an alcohol-based hand sanitizer.
 Wash your hands especially after coughing and sneezing, before and after caring for an ill person and before preparing foods and before eating.

 • Cover your nose and mouth with a tissue when you cough or sneeze and then throw the tissue in the trash.